New Museum Project

 The design is based on the intersection of a horizontal and vertical loop creating large possibilities for curatorial strategies, for both temporary and fixed exhibitions."

-The New Museum for WA will be almost four times bigger than the existing WA Museum - Perth, featuring nearly 7,000 square metres of galleries, including a 1,000 square metre space to stage large scale , special exhibitions.
+The New Museum for WA will be significantly larger than the existing WA Museum - Perth, featuring nearly 6,000 square metres of galleries, including a 1,000 square metre space to stage large scale , special exhibitions.
 It will also feature learning studios, spaces to experience the behind the scenes work of the WA Museum as well as exciting retail and café spaces.

 The $428.3 million project includes: